barreiroleo/dotfiles-wsl/termux/readme.md

 > ./install-arch.sh
 > ./install-font.sh

-3. Move start.sh to the home and remove the dotfiles folder
+3. Move launcher.sh to the home and remove the dotfiles folder

-4. Run start.sh
+4. Run launcher.sh